 It’s strange but, when it comes to sidekicks in the comics, Batman’s sidekick, Robin, is still the benchmark by which all others are judged.

-Regardless of the questionable fashion choices made, he doubled sales on the comics almost immediately.
-The dynamic duo of Batman and Robin was a hit, and they went together like bacon and eggs.
+Regardless of the questionable fashion choices made, he doubled sales of the comics almost immediately.
+The dynamic duo of Batman and his sidekick Robin was a hit, and they went together like bacon and eggs.

-So here’s a look at the highlights and lowlights for Robin, Batman’s popular sidekick in comic books, films and pop culture, over the years…
+So here’s a look at the highlights and lowlights of Robin, Batman’s popular sidekick in comic books, films and pop culture, over the years…

 Yet Bruce Wayne never adopted him and their relationship became more strained over the years, with Dick questioning Batman’s tactics.
 The weird unspoken love triangle with Batgirl in the mix made things even more complicated.

 That’s when Dick left to become his own man, gave the Dark Knight the Dark Finger, and re-invented himself as Nightwing.
 History was made and Dick never looked back…

 Yes, Dick Grayson was never adopted, he was billed as Bruce’s “ward”.
 Enter the Ward to play the ward, Burt Ward, in the ‘60s TV show.

 Sure, there had been other actors playing the role before, but Burt Ward really made the role work.
 The pint-sized estate agent-turned-actor was a gifted athlete (he was the world’s youngest professional ice skater at the age of just two years old), excelling in football, chess, track and wrestling, and was a comic book fan with a black belt in Taekwondo.
 He did most of the stunts on the show himself, suffering burns, bruises, cuts and asphyxiation, but won our hearts with every episode.